-Can I Use Unemployment Income to Qualify for a Mortgage?
+How Seasonal Workers Can Use Unemployment Income to Qualify for a Mortgage

 Do unemployment benefits count as income for a home loan?

-For example, construction or landscape workers often work on a project until it’s complete.
-Or someone who works for a ski resort may only work during the winter.
-If the workers have a two-year history of unemployment income in between jobs or seasons, it can be used to qualify for a new mortgage.
-If you are recently unemployed, however, you cannot use unemployment benefits to get a home loan.
+For example, landscape or construction workers often work on projects until they’re completed.
+Or ski resort employees typically only work during the winter.
+As long as workers in these types of temporary positions have a two-year history of unemployment income in between jobs or seasons, it can be used to qualify for a new mortgage.

 4 mortgage programs that allow unemployment income to qualify